bsdpot/potluck/matrix-synapse/README.md

    [ -E REMOTELOG=<IP of syslog-ng server> ]
   ```

+The DATACENTER parameter is the name of the datacenter.

+The CONSULSERVERS parameter defines the consul server instances, and must be set as ```CONSULSERVERS='"10.0.0.2"'``` or ```CONSULSERVERS='"10.0.0.2", "10.0.0.3", "10.0.0.4"'``` or ```CONSULSERVERS='"10.0.0.2", "10.0.0.3", "10.0.0.4", "10.0.0.5", "10.0.0.6"'```

+The GOSSIPKEY parameter is the gossip encryption key for consul agent.

+The NODENAME parameter is the name of the node.

+The IP parameter is the IP address of this image.

 The DOMAIN parameter is the domain name to use for `matrix` configuration.
 It will be the same as the servername for the host.

-The IP parameter is the IP address of this image.

 ALERTEMAIL is an email address to use.